Kath-Cooper/TNBC-Ontology-RBioconductor/README.md

 # Oncology_Ontology_DGE file in R
-File is written for the visual format of R using an R markdown file.
+File is written for the visual format of R, updated for 4.5.0, using an R markdown file.
 Please launch in RStudio.

 Ontology workshop originally intended for James Madison University BIO477/577: Genetics of Cancer.
 Uses triple negative breast cancer (TNBC) as the focus.